-- the potential advantages of our proprietary Cabaletta Approach for selective B cell Ablation platform, called our CABATM platform, and our product candidates; the extent to which our scientific approach and CABATM platform may potentially address a broad range of diseases; the potential benefits and success of our arrangements and our expanded sponsored research agreement with the Trustees of the University of Pennsylvania, or Penn, the Children's Hospital of Philadelphia, or CHOP, and our scientific co-founders, Drs.
-Milone and Payne; - our ability to successfully commercialize our product candidates, including DSG3-CAART and our other product candidates; the potential receipt of revenue from future sales of DSG3-CAART and our other product candidates; - the rate and degree of market acceptance and clinical utility of DSG3-CAART and our other product candidates; - our estimates regarding the potential market opportunity for DSG3-CAART and our other product candidates, and our ability to serve those markets; - our sales, marketing and distribution capabilities and strategy, whether alone or with potential future collaborators; - our ability to establish and maintain arrangements or a facility for manufacture of DSG3-CAART and our other product candidates; - our ability to obtain funding for our operations, including funding necessary to initiate and complete our DesCAARTesTM trial, our planned MusCAARTesTM trial and our ongoing preclinical studies of DSG3/1-CAART, FVIII-CAART and PLA2R-CAART; - the potential achievement of milestones and receipt of payments under our collaborations; - our ability to enter into additional collaborations with existing collaborators or other third parties; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates and our ability to operate our business without infringing on the intellectual property rights of others; - the success of competing therapies that are or become available, and our competitive position; - the accuracy of our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - the impact of government laws and regulations in the United States and foreign countries; and - our ability to attract and retain key scientific or management personnel.
+- ethe potential advantages of our proprietary Cabaletta Approach for selective B cell Ablation platform, called our CABA platform, and our product candidates; the extent to which our scientific approach and CABA platform may potentially address a broad range of diseases; the potential benefits and success of our arrangements and our expanded sponsored research agreement with the Trustees of the University of Pennsylvania, or Penn, and the Children's Hospital of Philadelphia, or CHOP, and our scientific co-founders, Drs.
+Milone and Payne; our ability to successfully commercialize our product candidates, including DSG3-CAART, MuSK-CAART, CABA-201 and our other product candidates; the potential receipt of revenue from future sales of DSG3-CAART, MuSK-CAART, CABA-201 and our other product candidates; our estimates regarding the potential market opportunity for DSG3-CAART, MuSK-CAART, CABA-201 and our other product candidates, and our ability to serve those markets:

+- those markets: - our sales, marketing and distribution capabilities and strategy, whether alone or with potential future collaborators; •our ability to establish and maintain arrangements or a facility for manufacture of DSG3-CAART, MuSK-CAART, CABA-201 and our other product candidates; - •our ability to obtain funding for our operations, including funding necessary to initiate and complete our DesCAARTesTM trial, our planned MusCAARTesTM trial and our ongoing preclinical studies of CABA-201, DSG3/1-CAART, FVIII-CAART and PLA2R-CAART; - •the potential achievement of milestones and receipt of payments under our collaborations; - •our ability to enter into additional collaborations with existing collaborators or other third parties; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates and our ability to operate our business without infringing on the intellectual property rights of others; - •the success of competing therapies that are or become available, and our competitive position; - •the accuracy of our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - •the impact of government laws and regulations in the United States and foreign countries; and - •our ability to attract and retain key scientific or management personnel.